There are two options for applying to our internship program – the preselect option

 2. The dietetic intern is advised that additional time will be required before he/she

 can graduate.
-The time cannot exceed a semester8 weeks.
+The time cannot exceed two semesters.

 3. The intern is asked to leave the program because it is determined that competencies